mkurz/deadbolt-2-scala/QuickStart.md

 **SubjectPresent** and **SubjectNotPresent**

-Sometimes, you don't need fine-grained checked - you just need to see if there is a user present (or not present)
+Sometimes, you don't need fine-grained checks - you just need to see if there is a user present (or not present).

     // DeadboltHandler#getSubject must result in a Some for access to be granted def someFunctionA = actionBuilder.SubjectPresentAction().defaultHandler() { Ok(accessOk()) }